rouzrise/arcade_game/README.md

 # Classic Arcade Game Clone
 Classic Arcade Game Clone is an online collecting game.
-You compete with Bugs trying to reach water and collect Gems.
+You (Player) compete with Bugs trying to reach water and collect Gems.

 ### How to play